yt-project/blog/content/posts/post_01_figuring-out-stereo-volume-rendering.rst.conv.rst.md

+---
-# Figuring Out Stereo Volume Rendering
+title: Figuring Out Stereo Volume Rendering
 author: Matthew Turk
 date: 2010-05-22T09:13:00-00:00
+lastmod: 2010-05-22T09:13:00-00:00
+cover: /img/random/shoes.jpeg
+categories:
+  - archive
+tags:
+  - archive
+---
 Last week I was approached by a friend and collaborator to prepare some large volume renderings using the software volume renderer in yt.
 In the past we've successfully made very, very large image renderings using yt